mabr0wn/docker-django-nginx-postgres-redis-containers/README.md

 This will take a while the first time you run it.
 Subsequent builds run much quicker since Docker [caches](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) the results from the first build.

+Once the services are running, we need to create the database migrations:

+    $ docker-compose run web /usr/local/bin/python manage.py migrate